 - Use coloured wall art to brighten a room

 - Use neutral pieces to create intrigue or tone down bold styling

 - Consider the available light in the space

 - Add pieces to blank wall spaces such as the end of corridors, or large void spaces

 - Add a discussion piece to common areas like dining rooms

 Do you know what your next piece of wall art on canvas will be?
 Or perhaps you want to create canvas prints from photos you already have, so you can remember that special day, or your adventure to Europe?

-Wall art prints or canvas prints from photos can add unique flair to a room, and make a house feel like a home.
+Wall art prints can add unique flair to a room, and make a house feel like a home.
 Use it to surround yourself with memories, or create a distinct theme within areas or rooms in your home.